 About the Expert

-Michael Froman is a distinguished fellow at the Council on Foreign Relations and James R. Schlesinger distinguished professor at the University of Virginia's Miller Center of Public Affairs.
-He served in President Obama’s cabinet as the U.S. trade representative from June 2013 to January 2017.
+Michael Froman is a distinguished fellow at the Council on Foreign Relations and vice chairman and president, strategic growth, at Mastercard.
+He served in President Barack Obama’s cabinet as the U.S. trade representative from June 2013 to January 2017.
 He worked to open foreign markets for U.S. goods and services, enforce America’s rights in the global trading system, and foster development through trade.

 Major initiatives under his leadership included the conclusion of the Trans-Pacific Partnership agreement in the Asia Pacific and negotiations toward a Transatlantic Trade and Investment Partnership with the European Union; the negotiation of agreements on trade facilitation, agriculture, information technology products, services and environmental goods at the World Trade Organization; the monitoring and enforcement of U.S. trade rights, including through the launch of the Interagency Trade and Enforcement Center; and congressional passage of Trade Promotion Authority, the African Growth and Opportunity Act, the Generalized System of Preferences program, and the Trade Facilitation and Trade Enforcement Act.